robik/discussions-and-proposals/proposals/0000-extract-runtime.md

 ## Drawbacks

  - Extracting and maintaining a public API for the `react-native-runtime` package
  - We have to migrate to this approach affecting external libraries and applications.
+This is potentially not a breaking change.
+   But some libraries may need to be updated to e.g. depend on `react-native-runtime` rather than `react-native`.
  - Potential version incompatibilities between RN-runtime and RN

 ## Alternatives